How to draw a butterfly.

-There’s more to the recognizable butterfly shape than two big wings.
+There’s more to the recognisable butterfly shape than two big wings.
 They can be a challenge to draw, but with reference photos and the right tools, you can transform simple curved lines into dynamic butterfly wings.

 Get in a butterfly frame of mind.

 Before you jump in and draw a butterfly, you have to understand what they look like.
-“Analyzing your reference photo is going to be your number one job with any kind of naturalist illustration,” explains illustrator and comic artist Jonathan Case.
+“Analysing your reference photo is going to be your number one job with any kind of naturalist illustration,” explains illustrator and comic artist Jonathan Case.
 “Any time you’re drawing an animal that you’re not familiar with, you really need to understand the geometry of that creature.”